FLCAC-admin/FLCAC-docs/docs/MetadataGuidance.md

 ## **Infrastructure** _(Mandatory)_

-This is a box field in openLCA, checking the box indicates that the process includes infrastructure requirements in its inventory.
+Checking the box indicates that the process accounts for infrastructure requirements in its inventory.
 Leave this box unchecked if infrastructure requirements are not included in the process.
+More information on the inlcusion of infrastructure should be described in the [System Boundaries](#description-mandatory).

 **Example(s)**